Proxy-kid/E-Commerce-Performance-Analysis/README.md

 ---

 ## SQL Analysis & Queries
-### Q1 Who are our most loyal customers based on completed purchase history?
+### Q1 Who are our most engaged customers based on completed purchase history?
 ```sql
 # I wrote a query that returns each customer's full name, country, and total number of orders they have palced and completed.
 # I Only included customers who have completed at least 2 orders.